R-Morgan/NGramCrackers/README.md

 tools to Python.

 I was first introduced to Haskell in about 2005 by a friend who was writing an HPSG grammar of Dutch in it.
-He told me about how because of Haskell's rich, strict typing system, it was possible to write verifiable code.
+He told me that because of Haskell's rich, strict typing system, it was possible to write verifiable code.
 I didn't understand the significance at the time, but it sounded sweet.
-Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons and the possibility for excellent performance from a high-level language, with excellent libraries for concurrent and parallel computing.
+Fast forward 9 years, I decided to give it a try as my first general-purpose language because of these reasons, the possibility for excellent performance from a high-level language, with developed libraries for concurrent and parallel computing.

 ### Won't a CLI make it in accessible to your target audience?

 Initially, perhaps, but by waiting to develop a GUI, the text processing can exist independently of the GUI.
-My own interest is in primarily in developing the CLI because that is most useful to me personally.
-I interact with my system almost exclusively through the terminal, so this interface will be the most immediately useful.
+My own interest is in primarily in developing the CLI because I interact with my system almost exclusively through the terminal, so this interface will be the most immediately useful.

 The gaps this project is intended to fill: